Experimental

 Formats and data models

-The OpenID for Verifiable Credential Issuance (draft 11) specification aims to support multiple verifiable credential formats and associated data models.
-In the current version, the Curity Identity Server supports the jwt_vc_json format, where verifiable credentials follow the W3C Verifiable Credential Data Model 1.1 and are packaged inside signed JSON Web Tokens.
-Future versions may add support for other signature packaging methods or different verifiable credential data models.
+The OpenID for Verifiable Credential Issuance (draft 13 - Implementer’s Draft 1) specification aims to support multiple verifiable credential formats and associated data models.
+In the current version, the Curity Identity Server supports two formats:

-In the W3C data model, “the type property is used to uniquely identify the type of the verifiable credential in which it appears, i.e., to indicate which set of claims the verifiable credential contains”. the Curity Identity Server follows this guidance by having a configuration model where:
+In the W3C data model, “the type property is used to uniquely identify the type of the verifiable credential in which it appears, i.e., to indicate which set of claims the verifiable credential contains”.
+The Curity Identity Server follows this guidance by having a configuration model where:

-• Second, each verifiable-credentials/verifiable-credential entry, defining a particular kind of verifiable credential, references one or more of the types previously defined.
+• Second, each verifiable-credentials/verifiable-credential entry, defining a particular kind of verifiable credential using the W3C data model, references one or more of the types previously defined.

 Endpoints